-The blast destroyed concrete security barriers and brought down branches and a whole tree, with huge plumes of black smoke coming from a burning vehicle that appeared to have been the car bomb.
+The blast destroyed concrete barriers and brought down a tree, with huge plumes of black smoke coming from a burning vehicle that appeared to have been the car bomb.

-Also in the area, which was busy with morning rush hour traffic, are the Spanish and Italian embassies, state radio and television and the presidential palace.
+Also in the area are the Spanish and Italian embassies, state radio and television studios and the presidential palace.

-A Taliban spokesman, Zabihullah Mujahid, said the attack was carried out by a member of the militia in a car packed with 500 kilogrammes (1,100 pounds) of explosives.
+A Taliban spokesman, Zabihullah Mujahid, said the strike was carried out by a member of the militia in a car packed with 500 kilogrammes (1,100 pounds) of explosives.

-It was the first suicide attack on the city in months and the first one against the ISAF base established in the capital in 2001, the year after the Taliban regime was toppled in a US-led invasion.
+It was the first suicide attack on the city since February and the first one against the ISAF base established in the capital in 2002, the year after the Taliban regime was toppled in a US-led invasion.

 A suicide car bomb struck the perimeter of a separate US base in the city on January 17, killing at least one US soldier and four Afghans.